Advocating for the Silent: Enhancing Federated Generalization for Non-Participating Clients: Experiment

-Then we introduce some baseline methods: a) \textbf{Random selection:} Participating clients are selected randomly with equal probability. b) \textbf{Maximum gradient similarity-based selection:} This baseline evaluates the proposed minimax gradient similarity-based client selection method.
-The server selects clients with the most similar local gradients. c) \textbf{Interior selection:} This baseline evaluates the proposed convex hull construction-based selection method.
-The server constructs the convex hull of local gradients and then selects clients with gradients in the interior randomly. d) \textbf{Full sampling:} All participating clients will be selected in each round. e) \textbf{Power-of-Choice selection:} The server selects clients with the largest loss values in the current round~\citep{DBLP:journals/corr/abs-2010-01243}. f) \textbf{Data size-based weighting:} The weighting factor of each client is proportional to the data size of its local dataset. g) \textbf{Equality weighting:} The weighting factor of each client in aggregation is set to $1/\vert \mathcal{I}_t \vert$.
+Then we introduce some baseline methods: a) \textbf{Random selection:} Participating clients are selected randomly with equal probability. b) \textbf{Maximum gradient similarity-based selection:} This baseline evaluates the minimax gradient similarity-based client selection method.
+The server selects clients with the most similar local gradients. c) \textbf{Interior selection:} This baseline evaluates the convex hull construction-based selection method.
+The server constructs the convex hull of local gradients and then selects clients with gradients in the interior randomly. d) \textbf{Full sampling:} All participating clients will be selected in each round. e) \textbf{Power-of-Choice selection:} The server selects clients with the largest loss values in the current round~\cite{DBLP:journals/corr/abs-2010-01243}. f) \textbf{Data size-based weighting:} The weighting factor of each client is proportional to the data size of its local dataset. g) \textbf{Equality weighting:} The weighting factor of each client in aggregation is set to $1/\vert \mathcal{I}_t \vert$.

-\textbf{Experiment Results:} Table~\ref{tab:table1} reports the ID and OOD test accuracy of client selection methods on three datasets, while Figure~\ref{fig1} presents their convergence behaviors.
+\textbf{Experiment Results:} Table~\ref{tab:table1} reports the ID and OOD test accuracy of client selection methods on three datasets.
 The results in Table~\ref{tab:table1} indicate that, with respect to OOD test accuracy, the proposed client selection methods outperform random selection, Power-of-Choice selection, and other baselines.
-Furthermore, as shown in Figure~\ref{fig1}, the proposed methods converge faster on OOD test accuracy than all the other baselines.
-These findings are consistent with our theoretical framework, which highlights that selecting clients with distributions distinct from other local distributions to participate in FL leads to improved generalization performance of the global model.
-Notably, on EMNIST-10 and CIFAR-10, the proposed methods perform even better than the full sampling baseline, possibly due to the randomness induced by client selection, which may enhance the generalization performance of FL.
-Table~\ref{tab:table2} demonstrates that the proposed empirical entropy-based weighting method surpasses the data size-based weighting and equality weighting method on OOD test accuracy and is more stable in convergence in Figure~\ref{fig1}.
+Table~\ref{tab:table2} demonstrates that the proposed empirical entropy-based weighting method surpasses the data size-based weighting and equality weighting method on OOD test accuracy.
 This outcome aligns with our theoretical results and confirms that local models trained on distributions with greater information entropy contribute more significantly to federated generalization.